ckeditor/ckeditor5/docs/builds/guides/overview.md

 {@img assets/img/editor-classic.png 778 Screenshot of a classic editor.}

 To try it out online, check the {@link examples/builds/classic-editor classic editor example}.
-Jump to {@link builds/guides/quick-start#classic-editor quick start} to start using it.
+Jump to {@link builds/guides/quick-start#classic-editor Quick start} to start using it.

 ### Inline editor